skai-x/elastic-jupyter-operator/README.md

 make deploy
 ```

-## Quick start
+## Quickstart

-You can follow the [quick start](./docs/quick-start.md) to create the notebook server and kernel in Kubernetes like this:
+You can follow the [quickstart](./docs/quick-start.md) to create the notebook server and kernel in Kubernetes like this:

 ```bash
 NAME                                                           READY   STATUS    RESTARTS   AGE